vopani/fortyone/kaggle/kgm_quotes/README.md

 <h1>An Ensemble of Kaggle Grandmaster Quotes</h1>

-💡 _"Kaggle is like my dream second job but it comes at a sacrifice"_
+💡 _"Kaggle is my dream second job but comes at a sacrifice"_
 ©️ [Rohan Rao](https://www.kaggle.com/rohanrao)

 Thank You to each one of you for sharing 🙏